Amiejohnstone18/The_Baking_Book/README.md

 **Scope**

 Due to my strategic goals, it is important to give users control to create, read, update and delete recipe data on the website.
 Therefore, it is essential that users can easily access this information and can manipulate the data accordingly.
 The requirements for this application are:
-* Provide a selection of recipe cards which will include recipe images, recipe name, icons for prep time, baking time and the amount it serves, along with a brief description.
+* Provide a selection of recipe cards which will include recipe images, recipe name, icons for preparation time, baking time and the amount of people it serves, along with a brief description.
 * Links to full description pages from the cards will then provide the option to read, update and delete that specific recipe.
 * A separate page will be presented for users to upload their own recipes which will require a combination of text and image URLs.
-* A search feature displayed in the Nav menu will permit users to filter through the website searching for specific recipes or ingredients.
+* A search feature displayed in the navigation menu will permit users to filter through the website searching for specific recipes or ingredients.
 * Links to social media platforms [Facebook](https://www.facebook.com/), [Pinterest](https://www.pinterest.co.uk/) and [Instagram](https://www.instagram.com/) will be displayed in the footer.
 * A mobile navigation menu will aim to maintain the applications responsiveness on smaller viewports.

 **Structure**

 Given the functional requirements of this application, the interaction design of this website means that users can effectively accomplish their goals for engaging with the website.
-However, to ensure the interaction design is well thought out and works in practice, through using [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) flash messages, users will be informed of changes they've made to recipes.
+However, to ensure the interaction design is well thought out and works in practice, through using [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) Flash messages, users will be informed of changes they've made to recipes.
 Once a user has interacted with the website for example, uploaded a recipe or deleted one, they will then be redirected to an appropriate page to carry on with their journey through the website.

 It is imperative that the information architecture is appropriately displayed across the website.
 To avoid the issue of presenting too much content on a page and deterring the user from continuing, keeping the information relative and prioritising sections based on user interactions and needs will be most effective.
 For this reason, a user will only be able to gain access to a full recipes description once clicking on the view more option from the [index](https://the-baking-book.herokuapp.com/index) recipe cards.
 From there, they can read, update and delete selected recipe.
 This will avoid presenting users with a list of full recipe descriptions which could prove to be an overload of information.
 The navigation menu will consist of the [home](https://the-baking-book.herokuapp.com/index) page, [upload a recipe](https://the-baking-book.herokuapp.com/add_recipes) and the [search](https://the-baking-book.herokuapp.com/search) feature.
-Ensuring to keep the movement around the application simple for the user, the aim is to ensure users don't get lost on their journey.
+Ensuring to keep the movement around the application simple for the user.

 **Skeleton**